Vive la France: Plot

 Taboulistan is a tiny fictional country in Central Asia, supposedly wedged between Afghanistan, Kyrgyzstan and Tajikistan, virtually unknown to the world.
 Its only asset is a reputation for inventing tabbouleh.
 Alas, the Lebanese have stolen the recipe that their country is famous for.
-So, two half-brother Taboulistani shepherds are sent to France by their president to promote their country.
+Two half-brother shepherds are sent to France by Taboulistan's president to promote the country.
 Their method: "terrorist advertising".
 They seek to destroy the Eiffel Tower using a plane.
 Following a strike at Paris-Charles de Gaulle airport, they land in Corsica.
 They meet with Corsican nationalists and board a boat for Marseille.
 Unfortunately, one of them is the victim of an attack because he was wearing a PSG shirt, followed by a medical error.
 Unaware of their true motives a journalist helps them to go to Paris in order to correct the error.
 En route, they meet many hospitable people and overcome obstacles filled with hijinks.
-Once in Paris neither of the brothers can go through with the plan while, unbeknownst to them, the Taboulistani government has sent a back-up crew.
+Once in Paris, neither of the brothers can go through with the plan while, unbeknownst to them, the Taboulistani government has sent a back-up crew.
 Luckily the brothers recognize them and foil their plan, becoming international heroes in the process and ironically bringing fame to Taboulistan.